vopenia-io/meet/README.md

   - SVC codecs (VP9, AV1)

-Visio is fully self-hostable and released under the MIT License, ensuring complete control and flexibility.
+La Suite Meet is fully self-hostable and released under the MIT License, ensuring complete control and flexibility.
 It's simple to [get started](https://visio.numerique.gouv.fr/) or [request a demo](mailto:visio@numerique.gouv.fr).

 We’re continuously adding new features to enhance your experience, with the latest updates coming soon!